jennaolsen/pip_audit_test/README.md

-Security Scan Demo Repository
+🔐 Security Scan Demo Repository

-This repository demonstrates an end-to-end security scanning workflow using pip-audit, a custom SARIF converter GitHub Action, and GitHub Advanced Security Code Scanning.
-It contains a demo Python application with intentionally vulnerable dependencies to generate security findings.
+This repository demonstrates an end-to-end security scanning workflow using:

+pip-audit to detect vulnerable Python dependencies

+A custom SARIF converter GitHub Action

+GitHub Advanced Security – Code Scanning for displaying findings

+It is designed as a teaching and testing project to show how dependency vulnerabilities travel from a scan → SARIF → GitHub Security Alerts.

-Repository Structure
+📁 Repository Structure

-  .github/workflows/----GitHub Actions workflow YAML (main.yml)

-  vulnerable-app/----Demo Python app with known vulnerable dependencies and uv.lock

-  README.md----This documentation
+/
+├── .github/workflows/
+│     └── main.yml            # Security scanning workflow
+│
+├── vulnerable-app/
+│     ├── app.py              # Demo Python application
+│     ├── requirements.txt    # Intentionally vulnerable dependencies
+│     └── uv.lock             # Lockfile used by pip-audit
+│
+└── README.md                 # This documentation

+The vulnerable-app/ folder contains a simple Python app whose only purpose is to generate vulnerability findings for educational use.

-Demo Vulnerabilities
+⚠️ Demo Vulnerabilities (Intentional)

-  The vulnerable-app/ folder includes outdated and intentionally vulnerable Python packages with different severity levels:

-  idna 2.5
+The Python packages below are intentionally outdated so that pip-audit will detect issues.

+Included Vulnerable Dependencies
+Package	Version	Notes
-  certifi 2018.8.24
+idna	2.5	Known low-severity issues certifi	2018.8.24	Outdated certificate bundle

-  Flask 1.0
+Flask	1.0	Contains several moderate CVEs

-  Requests 2.22.0
+Requests	2.22.0	Known medium issues

-  PyYAML 5.3

-  Django 2.1.0

-  werkzeug 0.14.1
+PyYAML	5.3	Historically contained RCE vulnerabilities Django	2.1.0	Multiple high/critical CVEs in old branches werkzeug	0.14.1	Outdated and vulnerable

-  These versions are chosen to trigger findings when scanned by pip-audit and converted to SARIF
+These versions are explicitly chosen to produce findings when scanned, allowing you to see:

+How pip-audit reports vulnerabilities

+How your SARIF converter assigns severity levels

+How GitHub displays them under Security → Code Scanning Alerts

+🔄 How the Workflow Operates

+The GitHub Actions workflow performs the following steps:

+Install dependencies

+Run pip-audit on the vulnerable-app folder

+Produce pip-audit JSON output

+Run the custom SARIF converter

+Upload SARIF to GitHub Code Scanning

+Display alerts inside Security → Code Scanning

+This demonstrates a full round-trip from detection → transformation → reporting.

 Evidence of Functionality